-Investigations into the deaths of children from sudden unexpected death in infancy (SUDI including SIDS and fatal sleeping accidents), both in Australia and overseas, have consistently shown that one or more of the following risk factors are associated with almost all SIDS-related infant deaths:
+Investigations into the deaths of children from sudden unexpected death in infancy (SUDI including SIDS and fatal sleeping accidents), both in Australia and overseas, have consistently shown that one or more of the following risk factors are associated with almost all SUDI-related infant deaths:

-- soft sleeping surfaces (sofa, soft mattress, pillow, waterbed, lamb’s wool), with or without a parent
+- sleeping baby on soft surfaces (sofa, soft mattress, pillow, waterbed, lamb’s wool), with or without a parent

-- face and head covered by bedding (can lead to accidental asphyxia, and overheating – a known cause of SUDI (including SIDS and fatal sleeping accidents)
+- baby’s face and head getting covered by bedding, which can lead to accidental suffocation and overheating – a known cause of SUDI (including SIDS and fatal sleeping accidents)

 - smoking during pregnancy or after birth.

 Over the years, SIDS deaths have been decreasing in Australia.
-This is because we have been discovering and adopting safe sleeping practices for our babies.
+This is because we have been discovering and using safe sleeping practices for our babies.
 These safe sleeping practices can also reduce sudden unexpected deaths in infancy (SUDI).

 1. Put babies to sleep on their backs